afkzoro/pulumi-hugo-s3/README.md

 This creates a Cloudflare DNS record that points your domain to the S3 bucket website endpoint, with Cloudflare proxying enabled.

-You can set your zoneId and domain using Pulumi config:
+You can set your `zoneId` and `domain` using Pulumi config:

 ```bash
 $ pulumi config set --secret zoneId <zone_id>
 $ pulumi config set --secret domain <domain_name>
 ```

-To use Pulumi with the Cloudflare provider, you must set your Cloudflare account's apiKey or apiToken as a config variable.
-Head over to your Cloudflare account and create an apiToken with a short validity period and permissions to create DNS records:
+To use Pulumi with the Cloudflare provider, you must set your Cloudflare account's `apiKey` or `apiToken` as a config variable.
+Head over to your Cloudflare account and create an `apiToken` with a short validity period and permissions to create DNS [records](https://poshac.me/docs/v4/Plugins/Cloudflare/#api-token).

 Copy the created token and store it as a config secret: